CedricChnfr/portfolio/_posts/Courses/2024-10-03-innovative-project.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a solid understanding of the process of developing innovative solutions to real-life problems.
 However, more focus on advanced topics would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for project development.
+- **Skills to Develop**: Need to enhance proficiency in advanced machine learning techniques for better data analysis and prediction.

 ### D.III.
 Balance Sheet